Ralim/IronOS/Documentation/Flashing.md

 Two Options for Windows

-### Option 1: use command line `dfu-util` similar to above for Linux / Mac.
+### Option 1: use command line

-#### Steps
+### Steps

 ⛔  Do not use the DC power jack while updating firmware or you may destroy your PC. ⛔

-1. Download and extract the firmware package from Github [IronOS Releases](https://github.com/Ralim/IronOS/releases).
+1. Using command line `dfu-util` is similar to above for Linux / Mac.
 2. Highly recommended updating `dfu-util` to the newest version.
+3. Download and extract the firmware package from Github [IronOS Releases](https://github.com/Ralim/IronOS/releases).
-3. Enter DFU mode: press and hold (-) button at the back of the iron (do not release).
+4. Enter DFU mode: press and hold (-) button at the back of the iron (do not release).
-4. Connect USB to PC, and USB-C to the back of Pinecil, keep holding (-) button down.
+5. Connect USB to PC, and USB-C to the back of Pinecil, keep holding (-) button down.
-5. Screen will stay **black/off** to indicate the Pinecil is in DFU mode.
+6. Screen will stay **black/off** to indicate the Pinecil is in DFU mode.
 This is normal.
-6. After the USB cable is connected at both ends, wait ~10 seconds more, then release the (-) button.
+7. After the USB cable is connected at both ends, wait ~10 seconds more, then release the (-) button.
-7. Open PowerShell or Command window.
+8. Open PowerShell or Command window.
-8. Change to the directory of the unzipped firmware files
+9. Change to the directory of the unzipped firmware files
-9. Using `dfu-util,`  flash the firmware using a command like this:
+10. Using `dfu-util,`  flash the firmware using a command like this:

 ```
 dfu-util -D Pinecil_EN.dfu